 - Tricyclic antidepressants

 If you take antidepressants, have your blood pressure checked regularly.
 If your blood pressure increases or isn't well-controlled, ask your doctor about alternatives to these medications.

 Hormonal birth control

-Caffeine may temporarily increase your blood pressure by blocking a hormone that keeps your blood vessels widened, allowing blood to easily flow through them.
-In addition, caffeine may cause you to produce more cortisol and adrenaline, which makes your blood flow faster, thus increasing your blood pressure.
-There isn't enough evidence to prove that caffeine raises your blood pressure long term.
+Caffeine blocks a hormone that keeps your blood vessels open, allowing blood to easily pass through.
+This may temporarily increase blood pressure.
+It also may cause you to produce more cortisol and adrenaline, which speeds up blood flow, causing a spike in blood pressure.
+However, there isn't enough evidence to prove that caffeine raises your blood pressure long term.

 Examples of caffeine-containing medications and products include: